 From manga to Mario Kart, anime to Akihabara, Japan is the best place in the world for wonderful ‘weeb’ activities and to release your inner ‘otaku’.

-Japanese otaku things to do range from maid cafes to a manga museum, the world’s biggest gachapon store to the Taiko no Tatsujin fun drum arcade machines.
+Japanese otaku things to do range from maid cafes to a manga museum, the world’s biggest gachapon store to the Taiko no Tatsujin fun drum arcade machines – we also include the free Bandai Namco Museum plus the Nintendo Museum in Uji.

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.